hardhats/vista-install-docs/New/InitializeVistA.rst

             HL7 Main Menu ...

-    You have PENDING ALERTS
-            Enter  "VA to jump to VIEW ALERTS option

     Select Systems Manager Menu <TEST ACCOUNT> Option: <strong>User Management</strong>

             Add a New User to the System